Epiphenomenalism: Development

 In the early 1900s, scientific behaviorists such as Ivan Pavlov, John B. Watson, and B. F. Skinner began the attempt to uncover laws describing the relationship between stimuli and responses, without reference to inner mental phenomena.
-Instead of adopting a form of eliminativism or mental fictionalism, positions that deny that inner mental phenomena exist, a behaviorist was able to adopt epiphenomenalism in order to allow for the existence of mind.
+Instead of adopting a form of eliminative materialism or mental fictionalism, positions that deny that inner mental phenomena exist, a behaviorist was able to adopt epiphenomenalism in order to allow for the existence of mind.
 George Santayana (1905) believed that all motion has physical causes.
 Because consciousness is accessory to life and not essential to it, natural selection is responsible for ingraining tendencies to avoid certain contingencies without any conscious achievement involved.
 By the 1960s, scientific behaviorism met substantial difficulties and eventually gave way to the cognitive revolution.
 Participants in that revolution, such as Jerry Fodor, reject epiphenomenalism and insist upon the efficacy of the mind.
 Fodor even speaks of "epiphobia"—fear that one is becoming an epiphenomenalist.

 However, since the cognitive revolution, there have been several who have argued for a version of epiphenomenalism.
 In 1970, Keith Campbell proposed his "new epiphenomenalism", which states that the body produces a spiritual mind that does not act on the body.
 How the brain causes a spiritual mind, according to Campbell, is destined to remain beyond our understanding forever.
 In 2001, David Chalmers and Frank Cameron Jackson argued that claims about conscious states should be deduced a priori from claims about physical states alone.
 They offered that epiphenomenalism bridges, but does not close, the explanatory gap between the physical and the phenomenal realms.
 These more recent versions maintain that only the subjective, qualitative aspects of mental states are epiphenomenal.
 Imagine both Pierre and a robot eating a cupcake.
 Unlike the robot, Pierre is conscious of eating the cupcake while the behavior is under way.
 This subjective experience is often called a quale (plural qualia), and it describes the private "raw feel" or the subjective "what-it-is-like" that is the inner accompaniment of many mental states.
 Thus, while Pierre and the robot are both doing the same thing, only Pierre has the inner conscious experience.

 Frank Cameron Jackson (1982), for example, once espoused the following view:

 I am what is sometimes known as a "qualia freak".
 I think that there are certain features of bodily sensations especially, but also of certain perceptual experiences, which no amount of purely physical information includes.
 Tell me everything physical there is to tell about what is going on in a living brain... you won't have told me about the hurtfulness of pains, the itchiness of itches, pangs of jealousy....